opiproject/opi-prov-life/boot/README.md

   - Not in all cases. e.g. NVIDIA's design separates the various components, and an ARM complex reboot should have no direct effect on the host OS.
 Similarly, some vendors implement ISSU processes for certain FW updates where no disruption is observed.
   - This will cause challenges for xPU OS deployment and multi-xPU depolyments.
 We should encourage graceful reset behaviour from host/OS/xPUs
 - How xPU can reboot ?
-  - Can notify Host OS that reboot is about to happen?
+  - Can DPU notify Host OS that reboot is about to happen?
+  - Host can stop and failover the workload during that time to another DPU or to another Host
-  - IRQ?
+  - HOw ?
+Via IRQ?
-  - OS specific?
+  - Is it OS specific?
-  - Through out-of-band link to host BMC?
+  - Maybe through out-of-band link to host BMC?
   - xPU has to reboot without causing complete disrutpion, it can result in packet drops/storage IO timeout etc, but not require host reboot.
 It can send IRQs which would be vendor specific.
 Another option is to hotunplug all devices from host, which would be disruptive.
 - More...

-## Graceful shutdown
+## Host Reboot and Graceful shutdown

 - Should Host notify to xPU when reboot requested (linux shutdown/reboot command) and how ?
   - How does xPU reaction change if it is installed in a slot providing persistent power, implying it should be independent of host?